 The Projects and Construction Review: Dispute Resolution in Construction Projects

 Disputes are as integral to the construction process as the preparation of plans and the placement of concrete.
 However, most industry participants yearn for the reduction – if not the elimination – of project disputes.
-They correctly argue that disputes disrupt and often irrevocably poison the good working relationships between project participants that are essential to project success.
+They correctly argue that disputes disrupt and often irrevocably poison relationships between project participants.
 While this is a noble goal, it is unlikely to be achieved any time soon.
-Hence, it is important on any project, especially an international project, to have the appropriate dispute resolution mechanisms in place for the inevitable confrontation.
-Indeed, adhering to dispute resolution mechanisms required by contract may lead to the resolution of the dispute short of formal processes.
+Hence, it is important on any project, especially an international project, to understand, and have in place, appropriate dispute resolution mechanisms.
+Indeed, adhering to contractual dispute resolution mechanisms may lead to an amicable solution, avoiding a contentious resolution all together.

-Anyone participating in the construction industry knows that disputes take on lives of their own and usually result in further exacerbation of the project's underlying problems, themselves causing delays and costs.
-Certainly, the dispute resolution processes involve expenditure and diversion of valuable company resources – attention and time as well as cost – but we must never forget that construction companies are in the business of building, not litigating.
-Disputes are part and parcel of many major international projects and, as a result, on some of these projects the parties include allocations in their budget for this eventuality.
+Construction industry disputes take on lives of their own and usually result in further exacerbation of the project's underlying problems, causing delays and costs.
+Certainly, the dispute resolution processes involve expenditure and diversion of valuable company resources – attention, time as well as cost – but we must never forget that construction companies are in the business of building, not litigating.
+Disputes are an accepted part and parcel of many major international projects and, as a result, the project participants include allocations in their budget for this eventuality.

 On an international project, in which the strong players who represent their companies come from different cultures, speak different languages and consider contractual issues against the backdrop of different legal systems, the challenge to work through problems to a solution at the project or even at the executive level is challenging, but critically important.
-Moreover, fully understanding the dispute resolution mechanisms, and where enforcement or a challenge to an award may need to be pursued, is an absolute necessity and must be addressed with an increased level of diligence, even before a contract is executed.
+Moreover, fully understanding the dispute resolution mechanisms, accounting for local laws that may bar normally accepted contractual provisions, and taking into account the background of the DRB, mediator, arbitrator or conciliator – is it an engineer or architect, a civil code-trained lawyer or someone from a common law jurisdiction? – is critically important to properly evaluating and managing risk.
+Finally, if an enforcement of or a challenge to an award may need to be pursued, mechanisms and barriers must be addressed with an increased level of diligence, even before a contract is executed.

 The parties will typically adopt a project 'treaty' or 'credo' in which they express their dedication to the goals they have set to work together in the best interests of the project and to avoid disputes.
 That document is signed by each of the participants and posted in their project and regular offices.
 There have even been instances of a partnering logo being adopted.
 From a practical perspective, the best value and results are achieved when participants meet regularly to review past and current project issues.
 These meetings, if properly guided, will result in increased collaborative effort and camaraderie among the participants.
 Ultimately, success is measured by issues resolved or discussed and prepared for future resolution.
 An added value of partnering is the end-of-project review and lessons-learned evaluation to improve future processes.